Kernel-Based Identification with Frequency Domain Side-Information

 Note that \eqref{eqn:opt_7_finite} is a convex {\em quadratically constrained quadratic program} program, for which there exist various efficient methods \cite{boyd2004convex}.
-For example, we can utilize methods which are based on {\em log-barrier functions} \cite{boyd2004convex} and adapt them suitably to this application \footnote{ see Appendix H of \cmr{arXiv2104.xxxxx} for more details.}. \fi
+For example, we can utilize methods which are based on {\em log-barrier functions} \cite{boyd2004convex} and adapt them suitably to the current settings\footnote{ see Appendix H of \cmr{arXiv2104.xxxxx} for more details.}. \fi

 In many situations, such as in the example given in Section \ref{sec:problem_statement}, the constraint $|G(\Jimage\omega)|=|\Fw(\vc{g})|^2\le 1-\epsilon$ is not binding on the whole frequency range $\Omega_{\Tbb}$.
 Accordingly, it is not required to impose this constraint for each $\omega\in\Pscr$.
 Motivated by this fact and Corollary \ref{cor:Pbar}, we can introduce an iterative scheme.
 More precisely, let $\Pscrbar_0:=\emptyset$, and at iteration $k$, let $\Pscrbar_k$ be a given subset of $\Pscr$.
 Consider the optimization problem \eqref{eqn:opt_4} where only the constraints corresponding to the frequencies in $\Pscrbar_k$ are imposed, i.e., we have the following program